top of page

 Treasurer

-Pete is emeritus professor of mathematics and computer science at the University of San Francisco, where he taught mathematics and computer science for twenty-eight years.
-While there he taught many seminars combining science, art, and religion.
-He was director of the university’s Math and Fusion Project, teaching math to middle-school students through studying works of art at the city’s De Young Museum.
+Pete is emeritus professor of mathematics and computer science at the University of San Francisco, where he taught those subjects for twenty-eight years.
+While there he presented many seminars combining science, art, and religion.
+He was also director of the university’s Math and Fusion Project, teaching math to middle-school students through studying works of art at the city’s De Young Museum.

 Since retiring in 2011 Pete has focused on supporting nonprofits.
 He has been staging co-director of numerous Francis in the Schools and White Pony Express events.